(For more Paris pages please scroll down)

 I was not disappointed.
 It was ballet at perfection, costumes worthy of any of the best Parisian design, and an atmosphere to match the gilded beauty of the building itself – even if the only seats that were left were ‘In the Gods’ (in the very last row at the top of the theatre).

-Of course there are all the icons to greet like old friends, for even if you have never been to Paris before, something like the Arc de Triomphe is so familiar that you are sure you have seen it in real life before.
+All the old icons greet like old friends, for even if you have never been to Paris before, something like the Arc de Triomphe is so familiar that you are sure you have seen it in real life before.

-There is a lot of patriotic bas relief on the arch but I wonder what other nation would show their proud youth nude as they go to battle against forces fully clad in battle attire of chainmail?
+There is a lot of patriotic bas relief on the Arc de Triomphe but I wonder what other nation would show their proud youth nude as they go to battle against forces fully clad in battle attire of chainmail?

 It is not to study these marvelous nude figures that people come here in their millions, but it is a bonus.